 One of the best ways to learn more about how to journal is with the support of a like minded community.
 When we join with fellow journal writers there are regular opportunities to connect, learn and be inspired about journaling.
 People who like yoga connect in yoga communities, and the same is true for meditation, scrapbooking, running and more.
 There is a human instinct to find supportive communities who share our passion or interest, so we can learn and grow together.

 At the IAJW, our journal writing community is for extroverts and introverts alike.
 Perhaps you want the inspiration and support of a community, but would rather sit back quietly and take it all in.
 Or maybe you want to chat with fellow journal writers live on our monthly Zoom Chats with guest experts.
-You can gain regular help and support for your unique approach to journal writing.
+You can gain regular inspiration, ideas and support for your unique approach to journal writing within our kind and creative global community especially for journal writers!

-Authors: Lynda Monk, Director of IAJW and Ruth Folit, Founder of IAJW, partnered to write this How to Journal article, attempting to answer some of the most common questions that new and, in some cases, even seasoned journal writers have.
+Author: Lynda Monk, Director of IAJW wrote this How to Journal article, attempting to answer some of the most common questions that new and, in some cases, even seasoned journal writers have.

 Such a wonderful article.
 Thank you for sharing!